mikeycao/state-level-indicators-for-panel-analysis/README.md

 On their own, the panel datasets are intended as public tools for summarizing the demographic trajectories of individual states, how these state trajectories compare nationally and with each other across socioeconomic domains, and where disparities exist at what points in time.

 Since the individual state-level indicators are highly correlated with each other, introducing them separately into models may introduce unwelcome problems of multicollinearity.
-The individual-indicators are therefore leveraged as two combined scales: a poverty index (α = 0.73) and a population heterogeneity index (α = 0.88).
+Individual indicators are therefore leveraged as two combined scales: a poverty index (α = 0.73) and a population heterogeneity index (α = 0.88).

 All panel datasets are **balanced** and arranged in the **wide format** for understanding the dimensionality of the data, unless otherwise noted.[^2]